Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Densely Guided Knowledge Distillation using Teacher Assistants

 where we guide the student network using the distilled knowledge from two TAs and a teacher.
 Equation (\ref{eq:05}) can be expressed in the same form as equation (\ref{eq:03}) as follows:

-If there are $n$ assistant models and assuming that $\lambda$ retains the same value for simplicity, the general form of the total loss is derived as the follows:.
+If there are $n$ assistant models and assuming that $\lambda$ retains the same value for simplicity, the general form of the total loss is derived as the follows:

-We distill different knowledge from each assistant network that has been previously learned and teach a student network with combined knowledge from all the teacher assistant models.
+We distill complementary knowledge from each assistant network that has been previously learned and teach the student network with combined knowledge from all teacher assistant models.
 Consequently, the student network tries to mimic the various logit distributions ranging from the larger teacher network to the smaller TA network, resulting in improvement of the learning efficiency of the student network even with a large gap.

-Moreover, for efficient learning with the proposed DGKD, we adopt a stochastic learning strategy, such as dropout ~\cite{dropout}, that randomly cuts the knowledge connections between many TAs and students for each sample or mini-batch; we named our method, stochastic DGKD.
-Learning with a stochastic strategy is based on simple intuition.
+\textbf{Stochastic DGKD:} For efficient learning with the proposed DGKD, we adopt a stochastic learning strategy~\cite{dropout, GaoECCV2016} that randomly cuts the knowledge connections between many TAs and a student for each sample or mini-batch; we named our method as stochastic DGKD.
+Learning with a stochastic strategy is based on a simple intuition.
 We have multiple assistant models for teaching the shallow student network with a large gap, which would cause an overfitting problem due to the complex logit distribution of the TA ensemble as well as the teacher.
-The knowledge connection from teachers is randomly altered during the training, and we randomly select the combination of distilled knowledge from the complex teacher models.
-This process acts like a regularization function, and it alleviates the overfitting problem.
-For this purpose, we set $b_i\in\{0,1\}$ and $L_{KD}$ as $b_i L_{KD_i}$ in Equation~(\ref{eq:07}), which indicates whether the $i$th $L_{KD_{i}}$ is active $b=1$ or inactive $b=0$.
+It is necessary that the knowledge connection from the teachers is irregularly altered during the training, thus we randomly select the combination of distilled knowledge from the complex teacher and teacher assistant models.
+This process acts as a regularization function and it alleviates the overfitting problem.
+If the number of teacher and teacher assistants increases, it can relatively make the learning procedure simple.

-In this paper, we use a simple dropping rule.
-The possibility of dropping knowledge is equal from the teacher to the last TA.
-We set the dropping trial variable $t$, to decide how much knowledge we randomly drop during the training procedure.
-In the experiment section, we perform a more detailed empirical comparison of the different dropping trials.
-Finally, we summarize the proposed DGKD training procedure with stochastic learning as in Algorithm \ref{algorithm:01}.
+For this purpose, we set $b_i\in\{0,1\}$ as a Bernoulli random variable and $b_i=1$ is active and $b_i=0$ is inactive during KD learning.
+The survival probability for Bernoulli random variable is noted by $p_i=Pr(b_i=1)$.
+Eventually, Equation~(\ref{eq:07}) is updated by replacing $L_{KD}$ with $b_i\cdot L_{KD_i}$.
+In this paper, we use a simple dropping rule as shown in Figure~\ref{fig:SDGKD}.
+The possibility of dropping knowledge is equal from the teacher to the last TA and it is only applied when teaching the student because the last student has the most enough candidates to teach the distilled knowledge to the target.
+In the experiment section, we perform a more detailed empirical comparison of the different survival probabilities.